Brian Deegan: Media appearances

 During a 2005 taping of MTV's Viva La Bam, Deegan under-rotated a backflip and suffered a strong impact from the handle bars in his midsection, almost losing his life.
 He lost a kidney, lacerated his spleen, and lost a significant amount of blood.
 He now has a long scar down his stomach, that he calls his "zipper", spanning almost his entire abdomen, as a result of the accident.
 While the accident was cut out of the show, Bam Margera dedicated the episode to Brian.
+Deegan was interviewed and detaiӀed his scar on episode 16 of MTV's Scarred.

 In 2006, Deegan and Berkela films released a film entitled Disposable Hero that follows him through the struggles and rewards that accompany the freestyle motocross sport and lifestyle.
 Jesse James, Ronnie Faisst, Jeremy Stenberg, Cameron Steele, Chris Ackerman, Nate Adams, and Seth Enslow are a few of the featured cast that talk about Deegan and his life's journeys.
 The film aired on Spike TV on December 5, 2007.

 Deegan performed stunts in the movie Fantastic Four.

-He has been on the cover of Transworld MX and Racer X magazines and has been featured multiple times in FHM magazine.
+Deegan has been on the cover of Transworld MX and Racer X magazines and has been featured multiple times in FHM magazine.

 Deegan is in the video game Freekstyle for Game Boy Advance, GameCube, and PlayStation 2.
 He also appears in the 2000 game Supercross for the PlayStation.

 In 2018, Deegan was the subject of the documentary Blood Line: The Life and Times of Brian Deegan.

 Other ventures

 In addition to supporting riders, the Metal Mulisha has a clothing line and other related merchandise.
 Deegan also has a toy line called Heavy Hitters distributed in retail locations such as Walmart.
 Most recently he teamed up with Illektron to create Battlez FMX, a collectible card and dice game featuring Deegan, Todd Potter and Jeremy Lusk.

-He is the former owner of the FMX park, the Compound, which he later sold to Nate Adams.
-At the 2007 X Games, Deegan stated that he sometimes regrets selling it.
+Deegan is the former owner of the FMX park, the Compound, which he later sold to Nate Adams.
+At the 2007 X Games, he stated that he sometimes regrets selling it.